dewolf-research/rikai-frontend/README.md

 ## Setup
 Check out `config.ini` for all configuration options.
 In order to get started, set up the path to `joern-rikai` and the location a typeDB server.
-You can bootstrap the typeDB server by running `podman run --name typedb -d -p 1729:1729 vaticle/typedb:latest`
+Alternatively, you can download the latest version of rikai-joern by running `setup.sh` and you can bootstrap the typeDB server by running `podman run --name typedb -d -p 1729:1729 vaticle/typedb:latest`.

+If you want to use the container version of rikai, we recommend utilizing `docker-compose run --rm rikai`.

 ## Usage
 You can run rikai from command line like this:

-`rikai-cmd.py <path>`
+`./rikai-cmd.py <path>`

-Check out `rikai-cmd.py --help` for additional options.
+Check out `./rikai-cmd.py --help` for additional options.